syednazrulhasan/wp_query_meta_query_tax_query_search_loadmore/README.md

 # WP_Query Meta_Query Tax_Query Date_Query with jQuery & Ajax
-This repo contains code that helps to learn about Ajax jQuery WP_Query Meta_Query Tax_Query Date_Query
+This repo contains code that helps to learn about WP_Query Meta_Query Tax_Query Date_Query Search Pagination using Ajax & jQuery
 ===================================

 ### Intro
-Wordpress provides a very fine way to organize data through Custom Post Types and Custom Taxonomy you can learn more by take a look at a YT video here https://youtu.be/JLWx3vJSjoM?feature=shared
+Wordpress provides a very fine way to organize data through Custom Post Types and Custom Taxonomy you can learn more by viewing a YT video here https://youtu.be/JLWx3vJSjoM?feature=shared

-The purpose of the video or this repo to provide an easy understanding ot Meta_Query Tax_Query Data_Query Search which are used within WP_Query and that too with  Load More using Ajax Calls with jQuery
+The purpose of the video mentioned above or this repo to provide an easy understanding ot Meta_Query Tax_Query Date_Query Search which are used within WP_Query and that too with  Load More using Ajax Calls with jQuery.
+For Date_Query you can take a look at example code from [this](https://github.com/syednazrulhasan/wp-load-more-plugin) repo

+***NOTE :- PLEASE MAKE SURE TO INCLUDE WP_NOUNCE FOR SECURITY PURPOSE IN AJAX CALLS SINCE THIS CODE IS FOR BEGINNERS SO IT HAS BEEN EXCLUDED FROM THE CODE TO HELP THEM LEARN AJAX CALLS IN WORDPRESS***

-For this we have created a custom post type `products` and custom taxonomy `product-brand` linked to this custom post type  and placed the code in active themes `functions.php` which is as below.
+**Step 1** Here is the code break down needed to achieve same for this we have created a custom post type `products` and custom taxonomy `product-brand` linked to this custom post type and placed the code in active theme's `functions.php` which is as below.

 ```
 // Register Custom Post Type